Gloucester Catholic High School: Tennis

 The 2006 boys' tennis team won the Non-Public, South B state sectional championship with a 3–2 win against Bishop Eustace.
 The team repeated the feat in 2007 with a 3–2 win vs. Wildwood Catholic High School in the final matches of the tournament.

 Golf

 The 2006 and 2007 golf teams won Non-Public Group B state championships.
 The 2007 golf team won the state Tournament of Champions and finished the season ranked number one in the state by The Star-Ledger.

+Administration

+In January 2021, Principal Edward Beckett resigned, bringing in assistant principal Thomas Iacovone as interim principal.